Wuthering Heights: Film and television

-Adaptations that place the story in a new setting include the 1954 adaptation, retitled Abismos de pasión, directed by Spanish filmmaker Luis Buñuel and set in Catholic Mexico, with Heathcliff and Cathy renamed Alejandro and Catalina.
-In Buñuel's version Heathcliff/Alejandro claims to have become rich by making a deal with Satan.
-The New York Times reviewed a re-release of this film as "an almost magical example of how an artist of genius can take someone else's classic work and shape it to fit his own temperament without really violating it," noting that the film was thoroughly Spanish and Catholic in its tone while still highly faithful to Brontë.
+Adaptations that place the story in a new setting include the 1954 adaptation, retitled Abismos de pasión, directed by Spanish filmmaker Luis Buñuel and set in Catholic Mexico, in which Heathcliff and Cathy are renamed Alejandro and Catalina.
+In Buñuel's version, Heathcliff/Alejandro claims to have become rich by making a deal with Satan.
+The New York Times reviewed a re-release of this film as "an almost magical example of how an artist of genius can take someone else's classic work and shape it to fit his own temperament without really violating it," noting that the film was thoroughly Spanish and Catholic in its tone while still highly faithful to Brontë. in 1985, French director Jacques Rivette adapted the novel, moving the novel's setting to France in 1931.
 Yoshishige Yoshida's 1988 adaptation also has a transposed setting, this time to medieval Japan.
 In Yoshida's version, the Heathcliff character, Onimaru, is raised in a nearby community of priests who worship a local fire god.
 Filipino director Carlos Siguion-Reyna made a film adaptation titled Hihintayin Kita sa Langit (1991).
 The screenplay was written by Raquel Villavicencio and produced by Armida Siguion-Reyna.
 It starred Richard Gomez as Gabriel (Heathcliff) and Dawn Zulueta as Carmina (Catherine).
 It became a Filipino film classic.

 In 2003, MTV produced a poorly reviewed version set in a modern California high school.

 Wuthering High, a 2015 TV Movie shown on Lifetime, is set in Malibu, California.

 The 1966 Hindi film Dil Diya Dard Liya is based upon the novel.
 The film is directed by Abdul Rashid Kardar and Dilip Kumar.
 The film stars Dilip Kumar, Waheeda Rehman, Pran, Rehman, Shyama and Johnny Walker.
 The music is by Naushad.
-Although it did not fare as well as other movies of Dilip Kumar, it was well received by critics.
+Although it did not fare as well as other Dilip Kumar movies, it was well-received by critics.

 The 2000 Hindi film Dhadkan is also based upon this novel.
 Directed by Dharmesh Darshan and produced by Ratan Jain, it stars Akshay Kumar, Shilpa Shetty, Sunil Shetty and Mahima Chaudhry.

 In 2022, Emma Mackey starred in a biopic of Emily Brontë in Emily.
-The film charts the life of Brontë and the inspiration she gained for writing Wuthering Heights living in the Yorkshire countryside.
+The film charts Brontë's life and the inspiration she drew for writing Wuthering Heights while living in the Yorkshire countryside.

-In July 2024, it was announced that Emerald Fennell was set to direct and write a new film adaptation of the novel for Warner Bros. starring Margot Robbie as Catherine Earnshaw and Jacob Elordi as Heathcliff.
-The film is set to be released in theatres on 13 February 2026.
+A loose adaptation directed by Emerald Fennell, Wuthering Heights, was released in 2026, starring Margot Robbie as Catherine Earnshaw and Jacob Elordi as Heathcliff.